didaktio/react-ssr__brotli-gzip/README.md

     5. Moves into the `server-build` directory and runs [nodemon](https://www.npmjs.com/package/nodemon) to start a hot reload server.
     6. Source files are watched by webpack for changes; any change will trigger a recompile.
 Nodemon restarts the server on any changes to `index.js`, a file which webpack will overwrite on every compile.
 Reloading the page will load the new changes.

 Compressed files are served depending on the headers included in the request.
-Most browsers support brotli, gzip,
+Most browsers support both brotli and gzip and will therefore send the necessary headers.

 #### React Scripts